Coughs, however irritating, serve a useful purpose.

-Apple cider vinegar is beneficial possibly because it helps to balance the bacteria living in the digestive system.
+Apple cider vinegar may be beneficial because it helps to balance the bacteria living in the digestive system.

-Many people find relief from acid reflux by taking between half and two teaspoons apple cider vinegar in warm water before a meal, or just before bed.
+Many people find relief from acid reflux by taking between half and 2 teaspoons of apple cider vinegar in warm water before a meal, or just before bed.

 Try holding the mixture in your mouth for a few seconds before swallowing it, because this stimulates the production of saliva and therefore stomach acid.

-Aloe Vera juice can sooth irritation caused by acid reflux and by so doing ease a cough caused by the condition.
+Aloe vera juice can sooth irritation caused by acid reflux and so ease a cough caused by the condition.

 It appears an apple a day really does keep the doctor away in the case of acid reflux.